TheDoubleH/thedoubleh.dev/content/privacy-policy/index.md

 ## Cookies Etc.

-To learn more about how we use these and your choices in relation to these tracking technologies, please refer to our {{< link "./cookie-policy" Cookie Policy "View our Cookie Policy" >}}.
+To learn more about how we use these and your choices in relation to these tracking technologies, please refer to our {{< link "/cookie-policy" "Cookie Policy" "View our Cookie Policy" >}}.

 ## Security: